|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Yofukashi no Uta

 Well, the notion of a boy running into an odd vampire, and possibly winding up as her boyfriend, was sort of interesting.
-But something seemed to be missing here.
+But as I watched episode one I felt that something seemed to be missing here.
 It was kind of hard to believe that this guy (or anyone) would accept the existence of vampires so readily.
 And Nazuna's explanation of how vampires are created was pretty contrary to everything we have been told in the past, but it might be necessary for this premise.
-I got the feeling that we needed a true surprise, one that nevertheless made some sense and was intriguing, but never got one.
-And the two main characters weren't all that interesting either.
+I got the feeling that we needed a true surprise, one that nevertheless made some sense and was intriguing, but didn't get one.
+And the two main characters weren't initially all that interesting either.
 Ko seems to fall for Nazuna almost at first sight, which was hard to believe.
 Is it because he hopes for a relief from his insomnia by becoming a vampire himself?
-So, I wasn't all that excited by this show, but will probably watch episode two to see if it gets any better.
+So, I wasn't all that excited by this show, but decided to watch episode two to see if it got any better.
 There seems to be an extensive cast which has yet to be introduced.

-Episode two seemed to be trying to make the supposed unconventional method of vampire reproduction (if you fall in love with one who has bitten you, you become a vampire yourself) into something kinky, but I don't see how that will ever succeed.
-I hope the show isn't relying too heavily on it.
+Episode two seemed to be trying to make the supposed unconventional method of vampire reproduction (if you fall in love with one who has bitten you, you become a vampire yourself) into something kinky, but I didn't see how that would ever succeed.
+Maybe I was imagining things.
+Fortunately, the show didn't rely too heavily on it.
 If a female vampire gets impregnated by a male one, their child will be a vampire, won't it?
 Still, I detected a higher level of sophistication to the thoughts and dialogue of the characters of this show than is present in most.
+Whereas they hadn't lept out at me in episode one, they grew fairly rapidly afterwards.
 Nazuna may be less experienced at creating new vampires than she lets on.
-In episode three we meet Akira, an old classmate of Ko and perhaps a qualified friend.
+In episode three we meet Akira, an old classmate of Ko and a qualified friend.
 Nazuna gets somewhat jealous at the prospect of Ko having another female friend (not a girlfriend as of yet).
-I liked this romantic triangle twist and am curious about where it will go.
+I liked this romantic triangle twist and was curious about where it would go.
 Episode four left me feeling that this show is actually quite funny.
 Akira spends some time with Ko and Nazuna and you get the idea of just how weird their behavior would seem to a newcomer.
 I thought I detected something familiar about the character designs and the technique of joke telling, but the 'original creator' ('Kotoyama') seems to be a relative newcomer; the only other series by that name which I have watched even some of seems to be Dagashi Kashi.
 In episode five we learn how Nazuna makes a living (just barely); this was amusing.
 The humor in this show is definitely above average.